goharbor/harbor/docs/user_guide.md

 ![browse project](img/remove_update_member.png)

+##Replicating images
+If you are a system administrator, you can replicate images to a remote registry.

 ##Searching projects and repositories
 Entering a keyword in the search field at the top lists all matching projects and repos.
 The search result includes public repos and private repos you have access privilege to.